Graduate Program in History

 You must meet the following minimum criteria* to be considered for placement in the UNO History Graduate Program:

-1) Complete 21 semester hours of work in history
+1) Complete 21 semester hours of coursework in history

-2) Complete a course on historical methodology and/or research, with a 3.0 grade point average (on a 4.0 scale).
+2) Complete a historical methodology and/or research course, with a 3.0 grade point average (on a 4.0 scale).

 3) Earn an undergraduate GPA of 3.0 or better (on a 4.0 scale).